Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Duplicating a quest was not properly duplicating the failed event section
 - Improved the conditions in which the `In Combat` rule triggers
 - Improve default NPC speed spawned with spawners, specifically when they enter combat.

+`0.8.6`
+- Preventing the use of move tool on benches that have a thrall attached to it
+- Fixed Thrall generating function (Cheat panel, trader) that broke with the last patch
+- Rewriting how the trading window closes automatically, as it was crashing the server in specific scenarios.
+- Cheat panel thrallify button was not functional on certain maps.
+- Reinforced unconsciousness movement freeze